Naveenprabaharan/Watermarking-WebApp-Heroku/README.md

 ## Watermarking WebApp
-The purpose of this project is to detect Adding a watermark to an image works ascopyright.
+The purpose of this project is to detect Adding a watermark to an image works as copyright.
 Different organizations can use it to make their content secure so that their content cannot be misused without their license or a paid version.
 In this project, we saw how easily we can use OpenCV to add watermarks to our images.